 How does the Coefficient of Restitution affect a collision?

-The Coefficient of Restitution affects how much kinetic energy is conserved in a collision.
-A value of 1 indicates a perfectly elastic collision, where no kinetic energy is lost, while a value of 0 indicates a perfectly inelastic collision, where all kinetic energy is converted to other forms of energy.
+The Coefficient of Restitution is related to how much kinetic energy is lost in a collision (the exact kinetic energy loss also depends on the masses and the collision geometry).
+A value of 1 indicates a perfectly elastic collision (no kinetic energy loss for the system along the line of impact), while a value of 0 indicates a perfectly inelastic collision in which the objects stick together and the kinetic energy loss is maximal for the given initial momenta.

 Can the Coefficient of Restitution be greater than 1 or negative?